industrial-edge/notifier-getting-started/docs/Installation.md

 - both devices are connected to the same network (WLAN)
 - communication ports are opened (443, 51883)

+Here we use an iPhone with iOS operating system, the Notifier app was downloaded from the Apple app store and installed on the smartphone.

 Open the Notifier app on your smart device.

 Click "Add connection" and select "Edge" as connection type.